UTAH DEPARTMENT OF WORKFORCE SERVICES

 Retirement income, including disability retirement, may be deducted from your weekly benefit amount.

-If you apply for or receive any type of retirement or disability retirement income, you are required to report this information to the Claims Center immediately.
+If you apply for or receive any type of retirement or disability retirement income, you are required to report this information to the immediately by signing into your "My Unemployment" account at jobs.utah.gov and select our Live Chat feature or call the CARE Team.
 After you have reported this information, a notice will be mailed to you if such income is to be deducted from your benefits.
 Failure to report retirement or disability retirement, or changes in that income, could result in a denial and possible overpayment of benefits.(See Fraud and Penalties.)

 If you receive retroactive retirement income covering a period of time for which you were also paid unemployment benefits, you will be responsible for any overpayment.
 You will be required to repay Workforce Services the amount of ineligible benefits you received for the period of time covered by the retirement.